cloudmesh/classes/docs/source/i524/index.rst

     want to visit.
 We try to move important FAQ's from Piazza into the Web page, so it is important that you check both.

+meetings:
+    Here we will post times for meetings with TA's and instructors that are not yet posted on the Web page as part of the regular meeting times.
+Class participants are allowed to attend any Zoom miiting that we annonce in this folder.
+For online students we will also determine a time for meetings.
+The TAs are required to hold 10 hours of meeting times upon request with you.
+Please make use of this.

 Meeting Times
 -------------